 Without further ado, here are the UAE public holidays in the coming year:

-NOTE: Dates with an asterisk (*) are still subject to change, depending on the sighting of the moon.
+NOTE: Dates above are still subject to change, depending on the sighting of the moon.
 Also, there may be holidays wherein the dates will be moved depending on the announcement by the UAE government.
 So please take note of that — this usually happens when the holiday falls a day before or after weekends (UAE may change the date to have more longer weekends).

 Working During a Holiday in UAE